BilQCT/CNCSim/README.md

 5. Open a terminal window in the directory where you have placed the Python modules and run the command: `python Main.py`;
 6. Check the output files at the location that you have selected.

-**Tracking code versions**:
-1. First commit: the original version of the code;
-2. Second commit: no changes to the original code, simple inclusion of the e-print no. in this file and in the string documentation of the python files;
-3. Third commit: an improvement was made to the sampling complexity of the hybrid computation task (the theoretical explanation of this improvement can be seen in the final version of our article);
-4. Fourth commit: an improvement was made in the algorithm for assessing the (in)dependence of the Paulis; this lead to an improvement of the overall complexity of our code as seen in the new version of our article.

-**Copyright:**
-Copyright (C) 2022  Filipa C. R. Peres

-MIT License

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.